Common surface features of Mars: Upper plains unit

 Layered feature probably formed by the erosion of the upper plains unit, as seen by HiRISE under HiWish program.

 Layered feature in Red Rocks Park, Colorado.
 This has a different origin than ones on Mars, but it has a similar shape.
 Features in Red Rocks region were caused by uplift of mountains.
+Red Rocks park is famous for all the concerts that are held there.

 Layered feature that is probably the remains of a once widespread unit that fell from the sky, as seen by HiRISE under the HiWish program.
 Dipping layers are common in some regions of Mars.
 They may be the remains of mantle layers.
 Another idea for their origin was presented at 55th LPSC (2024) by an international team of researchers.
 They suggest that the layers are from past ice sheets.